dodiggitydag/AX-2012/README.md

 # AX-2012

-A repository for reusable code related to AX 2012 deployment and maintenance.
+A repository for reusable code related to AX 2012 administration and maintenance.

+## The Ultimate AX 2012 Table and Field ID Fix for Synchronization Errors

+This script fixes both Table and Field IDs in SqlDictionary (data db) to match the AX code (Model db).
+Useful for after a database has been restored and the table or field IDs do not match.
+Instead of letting the database synchronization process drop and recreate the table, just run this SQL Script!

 ## Get-AxDllVersions Cmdlet